igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/datastructure/linkedlist/LinkedList.md

 # Instructions
-Implement [LinkedList](https://en.wikipedia.org/wiki/Linked_list) data structure (together with corresponding `Node` class).
-This is quite big problem, so we will split it into multiple steps (multiple methods and properties tah we have to implement).
+Implement [LinkedList](https://en.wikipedia.org/wiki/Linked_list) data structure.
+This is quite big problem, so we will split it into multiple steps (multiple methods and properties that we have to implement).

 We also want to handle various edge cases, because we are assuming that developer using our class many do certain mistakes.
-That's why each step has one or more tests.
-Tests are commented out default, so before staring each step we will have to enable one ore more related test(s) by uncommenting it.
-To quickly uncomment the test select all lines containing test method and press `Cmd + /` keys (`Comment with line Comment` action).
+That's why each step has one or more tests associated with it.
+Tests are commented out default, so before staring each step we will have to enable all tests related to given step by uncommenting it.
+To quickly uncomment the test select all lines containing test method and press `Cmd + /` keys
+(`Comment with line Comment` action).

-# Steps
+# Basic steps
+Solution for basics steps is available in the `LinkedListSolutionBasic` object ([LinkedListSolution.kt](LinkedListSolution.kt) file).

 ## 1. constructor `LinkedList<E>()`
 * **Description**: Create a class to represent a linked list.
 When created, a linked list should have no head node associated with it.
 The
 `LinkedList` instance will have one property, `head`, which is a reference to the first node of the linked list.
 By default `head` should